brickbots/PiFinder/docs/source/dev_guide.rst

 The way to get this functionality, is to enter PiFinder in the 'test' or 'debug' mode.

 First method: Press (short press) **"ENT-A"** again and again to cycle through the screens until you get to the **Console screen**.
 There press the **"0"** key (the display shows the message "Debug: true").
 This will supply a fake GPS lock, time and cause the PiFinder to just solve an image from disk.
 But it will respond to IMU movement and allow use of things like Push-To and all the other functions that require a solve/lock.
-You can leave the "demo-mode" by just again cycle to the Console screen and press "0" again (the display shows the message "Debug: false").
+You can leave the "demo mode" by just again cycle to the Console screen and press "0" again (the display shows the message "Debug: false").

 Second method: run PiFinder with the :ref:`dev_guide:Debugging from the command line` functionality.